-Maybe my predisposition for tiny serving dishes comes from spending my adult life cooking for just myself or me and Kyle – it doesn’t make sense to make a giant quiche in a massive tart pan if I’ll be the only one snacking on it, you know?
+Maybe my predisposition for tiny serving dishes comes from spending my adult life cooking for just myself or me and a roommate - it doesn't make sense to make a giant quiche in a massive tart pan if I'll be the only one snacking on it, you know?

 Enter tiny tartlet pans.
 Just another mini purchase that has completely paid off.
 PLUS, I have on more than one occasion used the tartlet pan as a stand-in cookie cutter.
 Two birds, meet one stone.
 BAM.

 Anyway, I realized while I was whipping these up that I had never actually EATEN quiche before.
 Which was weird, because I had it in my head that I liked quiche.
 As if I'd had extensive experience with it or something.
 I attribute this confusion to my post-college brain calling it quits on anything that resembles thinking.
 At least for a little bit.
 But then I made these, and I ate them, and I liked them.
 So there was no need for panic after all.